FabianHeng/tp/docs/DeveloperGuide.md

        1. Other incorrect commands to try: `deletepr`, `deletepr 1`, `deletepr 1 pr/`, `deletepr x pr/LifeShield` (where x is larger than the list size)<br>
           Expected: Similar to previous error cases.

 ---

+## **Planned Enhancements**

+### Policy-Based Premium Management

+#### Problem Statement:

+The system currently supports two separate operations: assigning premiums to individuals via the `addpr` command and creating policies using the `addpolicy` command.
+However, these functionalities operate in isolation—premiums and policies are managed as independent entities.
+This separation allows premiums to be assigned without validating the existence of a corresponding policy in the policy book.
+Such a design can result in premiums being linked to non-existent or invalid policies, potentially causing data inconsistencies and user confusion.

+#### Solution:

+To enforce consistency between premiums and policies, the following enhancements should be made to the `addpr` command:

+1. Add `policy_id` as a Required Field in `addpr`
+2. Validate Policy Existence Before Adding a Premium
+3. Handle Outcomes with Clear User Feedback:
+    * If the specified `policy_id` does not exist:
+        * Reject the command, do not add the premium
+        * Provide a clear error message: "`Policy ID POL123 not found.
+Please create the policy first using addpolicy.`"
+    * Else the specified `policy_id` exists:
+        * Proceed with adding the premium to the person under the given policy
+        * Provide confirmation: "`Premium with Policy ID POL123 has been added.`"

+### Windows Compatibility Issues

+#### Problem Statement:

+We're encountering an issue where, upon full screening the application on Windows, certain UI elements (such as the command box) end up partially hidden behind the Windows taskbar.
+This seems to be specific to how fullscreen dimensions are handled on Windows systems.
+Unfortunately, our team currently doesn't have access to a Windows environment, so we're unable to reproduce and resolve the bug directly.

+#### Solution:

+Possible solution our team can do in the future:
+1. Download windows virtual machine and use it to test our product

+### Inflexible Inputs for Commands field

+#### Problem Statement:

+The Command input field currently enforces strict validation rules, including restrictions on special characters in certain fields.
+As a result, commands that include characters users might reasonably expect to use (e.g., punctuation in names or notes) are rejected.
+This leads to a poor user experience, as users may find the behavior unintuitive and frustrating — especially if they are not familiar with the exact syntax or limitations.

+Some examples but not limited are:
+1. Names with special characters `Anne-Marie`, `Amélie`.
+2. Policy Name with special characters `Health & Safety`
+3. Policy Number with special characters `#102`

+#### Solution:

+* Relax the validation rules by updating regex to handle more useful cases

+---